offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Symbol: A unique element within the sequence (e.g. "banana¶" is made up of the *unique elements* / *symbols* {a, b, n, ¶}).
  * Symbol instance: The occurrence of a symbol (e.g. index 4 of "banana¶" is the 2nd *occurrence* / *symbol instance* of *n*).
  * Symbol instance count: The occurrence number of a symbol instance (e.g. index 4 of "banana¶" is *n* and it *is occurrence number* / *has a symbol instance count of* 2).
+ * `first`: The first column of a BWT matrix (removed in collapsed first algorithm, replaced with `first_occurrence_map`).
+ * `first_occurrence_map`: `first` collapsed such that only the index of each symbol's initial occurrence is retained (introduced in collapsed first algorithm).
+ * `first_idx`: A column where each row contains the index of the corresponding `first` row's symbol instance within the original sequence (introduced in checkpointed indexes algorithm).
+ * `last`: The last column of a BWT matrix with symbol instance counts removed (removed in ranks algorithm).
+ * `last_tallies`: A column where each row contains a tally of how many times each symbol `last` was encountered up until reaching that index  (introduced in ranks algorithm).
+ * BWT records: The table comprised of columns `last` and `last_tallies` (introduced in collapsed first algorithm).
 ```

 This algorithm is the checkpointed ranks algorithm with the checkpointed indexes algorithm tacked onto it.
 For example, the following data structure is for the sequence "banana¶", where ...